aweymo-ui/cb_essay_ohd/_essays/essay_three.md

 ---
-title: mountain culture
+title: Essay Three
-order: 5
+order: 3
 layout: essay
-permalink: /mountain-culture.html
+permalink: /essay_three.html
 ---
 {:.quote .mountain-culture}
 "When that Chestnut died, a part of the mountain culture died with it.
 And the memories are still there.
 And so he [Rex's father] felt very passionate about the woods and the wildlife, but especially the Chestnut tree"